 So what can writers, editors, content directors, and CMOs do when confronted with an expert exhibiting the Dunning-Kruger Effect?
 How can they work with this person to improve a piece of thought leadership?

 The first thing one should understand is that one is dealing with someone experiencing a cognitive failure, and it is best to be gentle with people with cognitive difficulties.
 Being confrontational, telling them their ideas are poor, or their presentation inadequate, will not work.
 In fact, according to Dunning and Kruger, negative feedback precludes learning.
-In the coils of the Dunning-Kruger Effect, people are trapped by knowing what they know (even though what they know is erroneous), and who the hell are you to tell them differently?
+In the coils of the Dunning-Kruger Effect, people are trapped by knowing what they know (even though what they know is erroneous), and who the heck are you to tell them differently?

 Instead of being blunt, it probably is best to suggest that although their article is excellent, it could be improved.
 (After all, what cannot be improved?)
 And to help the writer improve it, the expert might first explain more simply what she means and, perhaps, provide an example (or two, or three) from her experience to help you understand.
 After that, all it will need will be a light edit.